valu-digital/wp-graphql-polylang/README.md

 -   Polylang from the [github master][polylang-github]
     -   Stable releases will work once [pll_context][] filter ships
     -   The free version is enough
+    -   If you get the PRO version the pro features such as translated slugs will work too

 [pll_context]: https://github.com/polylang/polylang/commit/2203b9e16532797fa530f9b73024b53885d728ef
 [polylang-github]: https://github.com/polylang/polylang